bob-Github-2020/GNSS_Step_Detect_Remove/README.md

 Last updated on 1-18-2022, by Bob Wang

-The Python module is used in the following publication:
+The Python module was developed in the following publication:

 Wang, G.; Greuter, A.; Petersen, C.M.; Turco, M.J.
 Houston GNSS Network for Subsidence and Faulting Monitoring: Data Analysis Methods and Products.
 J. Surv.
 Eng.
 2022, 148, doi:10.1061/(asce)su.1943-5428.0000399. https://ascelibrary.org/doi/10.1061/%28ASCE%29SU.1943-5428.0000399